hcilab/wams/DESIGN.md

 # Design

 This document details the design of the WAMS project.
-It covers fundamental architectural design decisions, the purpose of each of the modules, and brief discusses each of the classes.
+It covers fundamental architectural design decisions, the purpose of each of the modules, and briefly discusses each of the classes.
 For more in-depth information about any particular class, method, or chunk of code, see the [documentation]( https://mvanderkamp.github.io/wams/).